Wednesday, July 24, 2024

 A New Semester

-Amid all the commotion, some of it fun and some of it stressful, do you have time to get ready for the next semester?
-Do you use your “time off” to prepare lesson plans, or at least read books that might work in the classroom?
-If so, do you have any historical fiction on your reading list for the break?
+Did you also use your “time off” to prepare lesson plans, or at least read books that might work in the classroom?
+If so, did you have any historical fiction on your reading list?

 Lesson plans